Brook Roberts

 Brook Roberts (born c.
-1983) is a reality-television personality and a former beauty queen who held the title of Miss Oregon 2004 and competed in the Miss America 2005 pageant.
+1983) is an American reality television personality and a former beauty queen who held the title of Miss Oregon 2004 and competed in the Miss America 2005 pageant.
 From 2006 to its closure in 2010, she was a host on Gems TV.
 Brook and Tara Gray star in the reality-TV series The Good Buy Girls on TLC in 2013.
 It was canceled after four episodes due to low viewership and only 10 of the ordered 12 episodes have been broadcast.

 On February 28, 2014, Roberts became a co-host of #SDLive, San Diego's regional weekly sports show, on Fox Sports San Diego.